-Street Fire Hydrant Design Checklist

-The fire hydrant system flow and pressure requirements comply with the requirements of AS 2419.1 - Table 2.1 and 2.2.
+Street Fire Hydrant Design Checklist The fire hydrant system flow and pressure requirements comply with the requirements of AS 2419.1 - Table 2.1 and 2.2.
 The fire hydrant installations minimum water supply requirements comply with AS 2419.1 - 4.2.
-For a feed fire hydrant (see AS 2419.1, Figure 3.2.2.2(a), (b), (d) and (e)), the hydrant must be: • within 20m of a hardstand so that when a fire brigade pumping truck is connected to it all portions of the building are within reach of a 10m hose stream, issuing from the nozzle at the end of a 60m length of hose laid on the ground; and • A minimum of 1m of hose extends into any room served.
+For a feed fire hydrant (see AS 2419.1 Figure 3.2.2.2 (a), (b), (d) and (e)), the hydrant must: be within 20 metres of a hardstand so that when a fire brigade pumping truck is connected to it all portions of the building are within reach of a 10 metre hose stream, issuing from the nozzle at the end of a 60 metre length of hose laid on the ground, and have a minimum of one metre of hose extending into any room served.
 Consideration is given to the location to ensure safe fire brigade access and hose laying.

-Street Fire Hydrant Inspection Checklist

-The single fire hydrant complies with the requirements of AS 2419.1 for flow, pressure and location A flow and pressure report (Queensland Development Code, MP6.1, Form 72) is required indicating the static pressure available at the time of the test and the available pressure from the number of required hydrant outlets at the required flow rate.
+Street Fire Hydrant Inspection Chacklist Street Fire Hydrant Inspection Checklist The single fire hydrant complies with the requirements of AS 2419.1 for flow, pressure, and location.
+A flow and pressure report (Queensland Development Code, MP6.1, Form 72) is required indicating the static pressure available at the time of the test and the available pressure from the number of required hydrant outlets at the required flow rate.
 Street fire hydrants have markers (e.g. blue cats eye location indicators) complying with local council specifications.